ernesto-elsaesser/mysheetmusic/README.md

 1ot 1ot 1ot | 2ot 2ot 2ot
 ```

-The file format was inspired by VexFlow's [EasyScore](https://github.com/0xfe/vexflow/wiki/Using-EasyScore), but it is - in my opinion - even easier!
+The file format was inspired by VexFlow's [EasyScore](https://github.com/0xfe/vexflow/wiki/Using-EasyScore),
+but adapted to capture the essential parts of a musical score (for e.g. a solo
+pianist) in as few characters as possible.